 - When alcohol is being served, food items in reasonable quantities for the number of persons expected to attend shall be made available either free or at reasonable cost.

 - Alcoholic beverages cannot be brought into or out of events by patrons.

 - If the event is open to the public or student population, signage with a minimum of 3” letters shall be posted in the serving area stating “NOTICE – No drinking under 21” or words to that effect.

 - The Provider will be required to provide a certificate of insurance including General Liability and Liquor Liability coverage in the amounts specified, as indicated on the Application.

 - The Sponsor shall arrange for campus security for the duration of the event if the event is opens to the public or if it includes students.
 Security should arrive 30 minutes prior to the event and stay until 30 minutes after the event.
-Security may be scheduled through the Campus Safety and Risk office and will be at the expense of the host.
+Security may be scheduled through the Campus Police office and will be at the expense of the host.

 - A sponsoring faculty or staff member shall be present for the duration of any student event when alcoholic beverages are being served.
 Names of these faculty/staff members must be included on the Alcohol Beverage Use Application.
 Sponsoring individuals must be 21 years of age or older if alcohol is being served.